aspirebyjare/Image-Manipulation/README.md

     - `-dk`: Darken the image

 ## Usage Example

-Here’s how to use the program with a BMP image:
+You will need to find a .bmp formatted image you would like to edit.
+Then:

 ```bash
 ./imageCvt -gr inputImage.bmp outputImage.bmp